 Olive oil, red or white wine, almond milk, and salt and pepper to taste.

-To make mushroom gravy, you need a large saucepan, a food processor or blender, and a wooden spoon.
+To make mushroom gravy, you need a large saucepan, a food processor, an immersion blender, or regular blender, and a wooden spoon.

-Simmer the vegetable stock along with the dried mushrooms .
+Step 1: Let's start by simmering the vegetable stock along with the dried mushrooms.

-Finely chop onion and garlic add into a large skillet, sautée with olive oil, or water if you prefer not to use oil.
-Add the freshly chopped sage and rosemary.
+Step 2: Finely chop onion and garlic and add into a large skillet; sautée with olive oil, or water if you prefer not to use oil.
+Add the freshly chopped sage and rosemary; then add the cornstarch and coat all the ingredients.

-Transfer to a blender and process the mixture until it is creamy.
+Step 4: Transfer to a blender or use an immersion blender and process the mixture until it is creamy.

 Enjoy this rich and savory vegan mushroom gravy recipe, served hot spooned over vegan meatloaf, mashed potatoes, or holiday nut roast.
 I promise it will be absolutely delicious, and even meat-eaters will devour it.

-This is the best mushroom gravy because it holds up a lot of umami flavor needed for a good gravy recipe.
+This mushroom gravy is great because it holds up a lot of umami flavor needed for a good gravy recipe.
 Umami tends to be more prominent in non-vegan foods.

-If your mushroom gravy is too thin, you can scoop out a small portion of the gravy and whisk in a few teaspoons (1-2) more of cornstarch (or add flour, if you don't need to keep it gluten-free) until no clumps remain.
+If your mushroom gravy is too thin, you can scoop out a small portion of the gravy and whisk in a few teaspoons (1-2) more cornstarch (or add flour if you don't need to keep it gluten-free) until no clumps remain.

 Then add it back to the larger batch in the saucepan, stirring occasionally for a couple of minutes on medium-low heat – repeat as needed until the desired thickness is reached.